- Loans as high as $40,000

-You can check the status of a LendingClub loan application any time by logging in to your online account.
+- Application status: You can check the status of a LendingClub loan application any time by logging into your online account.

 LendingClub Reviews & Transparency

-- Consumer Financial Protection Bureau: The CFPB has catalogued around 300 complaints about LendingClub personal installment loans.
+- Consumer Financial Protection Bureau: The CFPB has catalogued over 480 complaints about LendingClub personal installment loans.
 Some of the complaints include difficulties making payments and being charged amounts that were higher than expected.
 LendingClub has provided a “timely” response to almost all existing complaints.

 - Transparency: LendingClub is transparent about their personal loan terms, which can be found on their website.
 They could stand to be more open about minimum credit and income requirements, though.